python/cpython/Doc/library/tempfile.rst

       * On all other platforms, the directories :file:`/tmp`, :file:`/var/tmp`, and :file:`/usr/tmp`, in that order.

    #.
-As a last resort, the current working directory.
+The current working directory.

    The result of this search is cached, see the description of :data:`tempdir` below.

+   :exc:`FileNotFoundError` is raised if no suitable directory can be found.

 .. function:: gettempdirb()